12 iconic Vancouver hikes we can’t wait to do this spring

 Iona Jetty

-The ultimate warmup hike this spring is heading to Iona Beach Regional Park in Richmond.
+The ultimate warmup hike this spring is Iona Beach Regional Park in Richmond.
 You can walk along the over-water trail, have expansive ocean views, and do an 8 km loop to the end of the jetty and back again.

 Difficulty level: Easy-peasy